 A pair of open ears will hear a crossover between beats stepping on the one, jazz and a very occasional crunching riff.
-Not exactly well known outside his genre Shob transcends his status here.
-This, Shob’s second album, offers huge potential, not only to fans of the bass.
+Not exactly well known outside his genre, Shob transcends his status here.
+This, Shob’s second album, offers huge potential, and not only to fans of the bass.
 This has a groove that runs deep and a slapping bass beat that keeps the boots funking.
-Prog fans will like the fusion elements but they aren’t the prog flavours that send other listeners running, these are more along the line of musicianship, instrumental high-wire walking and complexity in composition.
-I’m reminded of seventies jazz-rock albums but, thankfully bigger on the jazz than the rock, with a huge injection of that funky groove thing.
+Prog fans will like the fusion elements but they aren’t the prog flavours that send other listeners running, but more the line of musicianship, instrumental high-wire walking and complexity in composition.
+I’m reminded of seventies jazz-rock albums but thankfully bigger on the jazz than the rock, with a huge injection of that funky groove thing.

 Funking great fun and a sustained achievement.